jfalxa/pfft/packages/pfft/README.md

 A preset needs a `scripts` folder in its root.
 You also have to put and `init.sh` script that contains any commands you want to run when initializing your app.
 Right now, you can only use `.sh` scripts there, anything else will be ignored.

 ### Scripts bin
 The `pfft-utils` package has a tool called `proxy-script` that creates a cli tool that executes sh scripts from the preset module.
 You'll have to create a js file that uses this function (first arg is the preset name, the other one is always `process.argv`) and make this file a binary in your package.json.
-It makes your app's package.json scripts prettier as you'll only see something like `"build": "react-app build"` instead of `"build": "sh ./node_modules/pfft-preset-react-app/scripts/build.sh"`.
-Please look at `pfft-preset-react-app/config/scripts.js` and its package.json for a working example.
+It makes your final app's package.json scripts prettier as you'll only see something like `"build": "react-app build"` instead of `"build": "sh ./node_modules/pfft-preset-react-app/scripts/build.sh"`.
+Please look at `pfft-preset-react-app/index.js` and its package.json for a working example.

 ### Partials
 Partials are not mandatory and can have any name you want, they're just npm packages.
 They can help you share config and scripts between a few presets so you don't have to repeat yourself too much.